michael4706/CycleGAN/README.md

 This notebook is a demonstration of implementing CycleGAN

-Most of the implementations follow the instruction in [this paper](https://arxiv.org/abs/1703.10593)
+Most of the implementations follow the instruction in [this paper](https://arxiv.org/abs/1703.10593) by Jun-Yan Zhu, Taesung Park, Phillip Isola, Alexei A. Efros

 The provided codes work on any dataset, so feel free to use your own dataset to train a CycleGAN